sarawakelection/sarawakelection.github.com/README.md

 ## Planned improvements

 - At the moment you can't place a marker on iOS.
 This needs to be fixed
-- Optimize JS
--
+- Minify everything automatically

 For suggestions/improvement and bug reports please file an issue or email us at mapping@sarawakreport.org

-Updated: 7 February 2013
+Updated: 9 February 2013